UberKitten/solgryn-pokemon-save-merge/README.md

 2. Download the release .zip and extract it somewhere

-2. Find the data.dat file for the solgryn app in your AppData path like below:
+2. Find the data.dat file for the solgryn app in your AppData path like:
 `C:\Users\your-username\AppData\LocalLow\Grynsoft\Solgryns Pokemon On Twitch`

 3. Take the newer copy of the file, make a copy called "data-new.dat", and put it where you extracted the zip